theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-application-secret-management.md

 <properties
-   pageTitle="Verwalten von geheimen Daten in Service Fabric-Anwendungen | Microsoft Azure" description="In diesem Artikel wird beschrieben, wie geheime Werte in einer Service Fabric-Anwendung geschützt werden." services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Managing secrets in Service Fabric applications | Microsoft Azure" description="This article describes how to secure secret values in a Service Fabric application." services="service-fabric" documentationCenter=".net" authors="vturecek"